Table of contents

 In Europe, CVs are the same as resumes in the U.S., just with a different name.
 Meaning that a CV in Europe and a resume in the U.S. are both one- to two-page documents used in most career fields.

 If what you want to write is a perfect resume, we also offer plenty of resume guides and services.
-Browse our resume templates to find a fitting design, check out our resume examples for inspiration and to find out how to format your resume correctly, and when you’re ready, you can use our AI Resume Builder to put it all together.
+Browse our resume templates to find a fitting design, check out our resume examples for inspiration and to find out how to format your resume correctly.
+When you’re ready, you can use our AI Resume Builder to put it all together.

 Most employers prefer the reverse-chronological CV format.
 This format puts work experience at the center of your job application.
 Recruiters and HR managers love to see an applicant’s work history at a glance, making it easy to tell whether they’d be good for the role.